moritzvieli/rocketshow/README.md

 ##### Lighting

 Responsible for the connection of Rocket Show to the Open Lighting Architecture to control connected lighting interfaces.
 Services for designer project playback also lies here.

+The sources of the inluded jar file with the OLA client are copied from an archive into ola-java-client-src.

 ##### MIDI